Drop-In Anytime to Create with Glass Fusion!

-We do offer workshops and glass fusion art parties, but you can also drop in anytime to work with glass.
+We do offer special events (call us!) and glass fusion art parties, but you can also drop in anytime to work with glass.
 Even if you have no experience yet, we’re happy to introduce you to our glass studio and show you how the process works.

 You’ll choose from hundreds of projects including glass fusion jewelry, sun-catchers, night lights, dishes, bowls, lamps, and more.